NinjaBearStudioTech/Documentation/Writerside/topics/interaction/interaction_system/int_interaction_targets.md

 - `ANinjaInteractionActor_StaticMesh`: Interaction actor represented by a **Static Mesh**.
 - `ANinjaInteractionActor_SkeletalMesh`: Interaction actor represented by a **Skeletal Mesh**.

-## Creating an Interaction Target
+## Configuring an Interaction Target

 To put these concepts into practice, we'll walk through the process of building a fully functional **Interaction Target**.
 This involves three main steps:

 1. Create a **State Tree** that defines the flow of the interaction when triggered by a source.
 We'll start with a simple, generic interaction tree.